 How to Cancel a Deceased Loved One's Capital One Credit Card

-Step 1: Gather documentation
+Step 1: Gather the necessary information and documents.

 - A copy of the Letter of Instruction for each executor and/or beneficiary